eugenividal/lads_CyIPT_data/README.md

 #hist(log(lads$total_cycle_friendly_inf_km2))
 ```

-This might be due to the fact that cycling infrastructure tend to be
-concentrated in urban areas, but also because collaborations in big
-cities are usually higher than in rural areas.
-Way to check this?
-The
-solution could be to analyse only urban areas.
+The skeweness of the first indicator is because cycling infrastructure is very low and tend to be concentrated in urban areas.
+But it might be also because OSM collaborations are higher in urban than in rural areas.
+How can we check this?
+One solution could be to analyse only specific urban areas - those in where the level of contributions is enough to make the data reliable.

+The cyclability index data is normalised because it takes into account all types of infrastructure, not only cycle-friendly infrastructure.
+It looks much more reliable.

-  - Should I get other variables from this dataset such as volume of
+- Shall I consider other variables from the OSM dataset such as volume of traffic or quietness?
-    traffic and quietness.
-How to aggregate this data.
-Using the mean?

-  - Change view mode format maps and name of lads

-  - Why I cannot knit it?

-  - Create a github repository to share.